Private homepage – Hans-Georg Michna

 The solution for the Comet B4 was the introduction of the rotation speed concept, which was not known before this series of accidents.
 After understanding the problem, pilots were simply told to keep the nose down and the aeroplane rolling and accelerating until it reached a prescribed rotation speed.
 Only then was the pilot to raise the nose, lift off, and climb.

 So what is the best rotation speed for the Cessna 172 on a high and hot airfield?
-In my experience, 50 kt is clearly too slow, as the plane may neither climb nor accelerate at that speed, except perhaps in fairly dense air, i.e. at low altitudes, where you have the full 160 hp of the engine.
-At 50 kt she may only fly in ground effect.
+In my experience, 50 kt is clearly too slow, as the plane may neither climb nor accelerate at that speed.
+She would probably climb in fairly dense air, i.e. at low altitudes, where you have more of the full 160 hp of the engine.
+But high and hot at 50 kt she may only fly in ground effect.

-A simple rule of thumb is to begin to raise the nose slowly at 55 kt and not to try to climb before reaching the prescribed 59 kt.
+A simple rule of thumb is: Begin to raise the nose slowly at 55 kt and do not try to climb before reaching the prescribed 59 kt.
 It may be safer to remember and concentrate on the figure of 60 kt to avoid any risk of mistaking 59 for 50.
 If you have an obstacle to clear and your speed rises above 60 kt, gently raise the nose further to keep your speed down to 59 or 60 kt, but do not allow the speed to sink below 59 kt.